Paul challenges the Galatian Christians to look beyond the letter of the law.

 The book of Galatians reminds Jesus’ followers to embrace the Gospel message of the crucified Messiah, that justifies all people through faith and empowers them to live like Jesus did.

-Paul wrote the Book of Galatians to reaffirm the gospel message and to address the belief that non-Jewish Christians should follow the laws of Torah.
+Paul wrote the book of Galatians to reaffirm the Gospel message and address the belief that non-Jewish Christians should follow the laws of Torah.

 All Believers Justified

-All believers are justified and belong to Jesus' covenant family because of their faith in Jesus and not because they obey the laws of Torah.
+All believers belong to Jesus' covenant family because of their faith in Jesus—not because they obey the laws of Torah.

 A Multi-Ethnic Family

-While the laws of Torah help people follow God's will, Jesus' transforming presence through the Spirit equips believers to obey Jesus' commands and love others.
+While the laws of the Torah help people to live godly lives, Jesus' transforming presence through the Spirit equips all people to obey Jesus' commands and love others.

 Fruit of the Spirit

-Through the Spirit, all believers may follow Jesus' way of life and become people of "love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control."
+Through the Spirit, all Jesus followers can become people of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.